learn-co-curriculum/react-hooks-jsx/README.md

 export default Tweet;

-// In a file in the same directory import Tweet from './Tweet' import ReactDOM from 'react-dom'
+// In a file in the same directory import Tweet from './Tweet';
+import ReactDOM from 'react-dom';

 ReactDOM.render(
   <Tweet />,